What Does It Mean to Decolonize Design? | Dismantling design history 101, by Anoushka Khandwala

 Find Black Creatives

 • Shades of Noir: The Creative Database is an ongoing project to archive and document creatives from various disciplines, including design, fine art, sound art, writing, film, fashion and photography.
-The Creative Database is an online space that champions creatives of all disciplines who do not tend to be celebrated in traditional and mainstream media, centring the achievements of people of colour in particular.
+The Creative Database is an online space that champions creatives of all disciplines who do not tend to be celebrated in traditional and mainstream media, centering the achievements of people of color in particular.

 • People of Craft is a growing showcase of creatives of color and their craft in design, advertising, tech, illustration, lettering, art, and more.
 It’s time to redefine what a creative looks like.